DataIntellectTech/SEMO-downloader/README.md

 ### Four Day Aggregated Rolling Wind Unit

+The Four Day Aggregated Rolling Wind Unit table contains the forecasted aggregate output (MW) across all Wind Units in each jurisdiction, for the next four Trading Days.
+The BM-013 Report from where this table is obtained is published four times daily.

 | Column Header | Description |
 | ----- | ----- |
 | date      | Partition Date      |